pvtnator/SR1.20EN/README.md

 Alternatively, you can just setup the patching according to instructions below.

 ## Patching Instructions
+If you wish to do the patching yourself, follow these instructions.
+If you just want to play, you're likely better off downloading the release version according to the instructions above.
 This project uses RPGMaker Trans https://rpgmakertrans.bitbucket.io/index.html In addition, some python scripts.
 Make sure to have up to date Python installed (3.5+ is fine I think)